Hokuryu Town Office implements residents' idea! "Planting cherry tree seedlings" in Nonno Forest

 Friday, May 2, 2025

-Cherry tree planting (Nonno Forest)
+Cherry tree seedling planting (Nonno Forest)

-Cherry tree planting (Nonno Forest)
+Cherry tree seedling planting (Nonno Forest)

-Plant the tree securely against the pole
+Planting the tree firmly against the support

 Students at Shinryu Elementary School sow cherry blossom seeds when they are in the third grade, and when they graduate three years later, they plant the grown cherry trees in Konpira Park as a graduation memento.
 This is an annual commemorative event.

-A talk by instructor Kazuo Shibasaki
+A story from instructor Kazuo Shibasaki

 Instructor: Kazuo Shibasaki